Membrane Metalloendopeptidase Human Recombinant

 CASP3 is expressed with a 6 amino acid His tag at C-Terminus and purified by proprietary chromatographic techniques.

-SDS-PAGE will appear at approximately 50-70kDa).
-CNDP1 is expressed with an 8 amino acid His tag at C-Terminus and purified by proprietary chromatographic techniques. |
+FAP is fused to a 6 amino acid His tag at C-terminus and purified by proprietary chromatographic techniques.

 Peptidases, also known as proteases or proteinases, are enzymes that catalyze the hydrolysis of peptide bonds in proteins and peptides.
 They play a crucial role in various biological processes by breaking down proteins into smaller peptides or amino acids.
 Peptidases are classified based on their catalytic mechanisms and substrate specificities into several major groups: